-How are ion channels regulated in pain sensing neurons?
+How are ion channels regulated in neurons?

 In response to injury, damaged tissue undergoes a complex immune reaction called inflammation.
 In addition to aiding in recovery, the extracellular signals associated with inflammation alter the electrical properties of nociceptive nerve terminals by directly exciting the nerve terminals (ATP, protons, 5-HT) or by sensitizing the nerve (bradykinin, prostaglandins, cytokines) through activation of membrane receptors.
 The mechanisms of nerve sensitization are thought to involve indirect effects on ion channels at the nerve terminals through activation of membrane receptors.

 One emerging mechanism involves changes in the lipid composition of the plasma membrane.
 In many cases this involves the stimulation of receptors that initiate a signaling cascade that alters lipids in the membrane.
 One of the most well studies lipid familes, phosphoinositides, have been demonstrated to regulate a large number of ion channels.
 Preliminary work suggests that ASICs may not be regulated by this family of lipids.
 However, it is also known that inflammation can lead to activation of the enzyme Phospholipase A2 which cleaves fatty acids into their constituent single tail lipids.
 This leads to the release of polyunsaturated fatty acids (PUFAs) like arachidonic acid (aa) and docosahexanoic acid (DHA).

 PUFAs have been shown to potentiate ASICs but the mechanism of potentiation or the role this potentiation plays in cellular excitability are completely unknown.